MagicTheGathering/mtg-discord-bot/README.md

     check out the [hinder] to [tunnel vision] combo

-You can also specify the set code in parenthese to get a particular version of the card:
+You can also specify the set code in parentheses to get a particular version of the card:

     check out the [hinder (chk)] to [tunnel vision] combo